joelwanjohi/weather_app/README.md

-Overview
+# Weather Application

 This weather application provides real-time weather data and forecasts using the OpenWeatherMap API.
-The project follows a decoupled architecture with:
+The project follows a decoupled architecture.

+## Overview

+The application is built with:
-Frontend: NextJS with TypeScript, styled using Tailwind CSS and RippleUI components
+- **Frontend**: NextJS with TypeScript, styled using Tailwind CSS and RippleUI components
-Backend: Laravel API serving as a proxy to the OpenWeatherMap API
+- **Backend**: Laravel API serving as a proxy to the OpenWeatherMap API

-Features
+## Features

-Real-time weather data for any location
+- Real-time weather data for any location
-3-day weather forecast
+- 3-day weather forecast
-Temperature unit conversion (°C/°F)
+- Temperature unit conversion (°C/°F)
-Detailed weather information (wind speed, humidity, etc.)
+- Detailed weather information (wind speed, humidity, etc.)
-Responsive design for all devices
+- Responsive design for all devices
-Dynamic weather icons based on conditions
+- Dynamic weather icons based on conditions
-City search functionality
+- City search functionality

-Tech Stack
+## Tech Stack

-Frontend
+### Frontend

-NextJS (React framework)
+- NextJS (React framework)
-TypeScript
+- TypeScript
-Tailwind CSS with RippleUI components
+- Tailwind CSS with RippleUI components
-Fetch API for AJAX requests
+- Fetch API for AJAX requests

-Backend
+### Backend

-Laravel (latest version)
+- Laravel (latest version)
-PHP HTTP client for external API requests
+- PHP HTTP client for external API requests
-RESTful API architecture
+- RESTful API architecture

 ## Project Structure